Accelerated Bachelor/Master of Public Health, MPH

 - There is a streamlined application process with no application fee.

-- Students can take an additional six graduate credits to be held for reserve graduate credit (apply only to the graduate degree).
+- Students admitted to the accelerated MPH program start the MPH program with up to 12 credits earned while undergraduates: six graduate credits to their undergraduate degrees, and an additional six graduate credits to be held for reserve graduate credit (apply only to the graduate degree).

 - Students admitted to the accelerated MPH program do not need to take the GRE.